In his maiden Lok Sabha poll, Prasad defeats 'shotgun'; wins Patna Sahib seat

 The 65-year-old Prasad has held various ministerial portfolios, including that of Law and Justice, under Prime Minister Narendra Modi as well as Atal Bihari Vajpayee governments.

-When Narendra Modi swept to power in 2014, Prasad was first given the ministeries of Telecom and Information Technology and Electronics.
+When Modi swept to power in 2014, Prasad was first given the ministries of Telecom and Information Technology and Electronics.
 Later, he was divested of the telecom portfolio.
 Currently, he is a Rajya Sabha member and holds the portfolios of Law and Justice as well as Electronics.

 He became a Rajya Sabha member for the first time in 2000 and since then, has been elected to the Upper House thrice.